 If you would like to watch the video instead click here.

-In the screenshot below you will see how the icon for "Cricut" web-based software looks like.
+In the screenshot below you will see how the icon for "Cricut" software looks like.
 Double-click it to begin.

 On your left toolbar, the top button for "insert images" will give you some options to choose from for finding online images.
 Some of these images may have a cost associated with it.